keboola/connection-docs/storage/buckets/sharing/index.md

 * TOC
 {:toc}

-Buckets sharing allows data sharing between projects.
+Buckets sharing allows you to share data between projects.

-It is helpful for speedup data workflow and it also save your project limits, because data size and rows are counted only in source project.
+It can help speedup your data workflow and reduce your project usage totals because the data size and rows are counted only in the source project.

-- **shared bucket** --- bucket with `sharing enabled`, containing data for be available in projects
+- **shared bucket** --- bucket with `sharing enabled`, containing data to be available in other projects
-- **linked bucket** --- shared bucket linked into other project
+- **linked bucket** --- an actively shared bucket, linked from another project

-All changes and events are propagated to linked buckets.
+All changes and events in the source bucket are propagated to its linked buckets.

 ## Limits

-Linked buckets are very similar to table aliases, but there are some limitations for shared buckets:
+Linked buckets behave very similarly to table aliases, but there are some limitations:

 - Source and destination project must belong to same organization
-- Your user account must be **organization member**, for manage shared buckets
+- Your user account must be an **organization member** to manage shared buckets

 - Table and bucket attributes **are not shared**
 - Table aliases **are not shared**
-- Tables in linked bucket works like aliases, ie., tables are **read-only** in destination project
+- Tables in linked buckets works like aliases, ie., tables are **read-only** in the destination project

-If your bucket is already linked into other projects you will not be able to drop bucket, table or column.
+If your bucket is already linked in other projects you will not be able to drop it or any of its children, tables or columns.

 ## Working with Shared Buckets

-If you want to share project data, you will do these two steps.
-[Share bucket](/storage/buckets/sharing/#enable-sharing) and [link it](/storage/buckets/sharing/#link-bucket) into project.
+If you want to share project data, you will need to follow these two steps.
+[Share bucket](/storage/buckets/sharing/#enable-sharing) and [link it](/storage/buckets/sharing/#link-bucket) into the project.

 ### Enable sharing

-Open the Storage component and navigate to the detail of bucket you want to share.
+Open the Storage panel and navigate to the detail of bucket you want to share.

-Then click on `Enable sharing` button and confirm your action.
+Then click on `Enable sharing` and confirm your action.

 {: .image-popup}
 ![Screenshot -- Enable sharing](/storage/buckets/sharing/sharing-enable-1.png)